nick-guo-dfw/nick-guo-dfw/README.md

-- 👋 Hi, I’m @nick-guo-dfw
+- 👋 Hi, I’m Nick Guo @nick-guo-dfw
-- 👀 I’m interested in tennis, optimization and automated reports
+- 👀 I’m interested in racquet sports, skiing, optimization, and automated reports
 - 🌱 I’m currently learning Databricks
-- 💞️ I’m looking to collaborate on Pricing projects
+- 💞️ I’m looking to collaborate on all kinds of Revenue Management projects
 - 📫 How to reach me ...
 [Email](mailto:yaoqi.guo@aa.com)

 <!---